Slider0007/AI-on-the-edge-device/README.md

 Although no longer working on the upstream project, this version aims to provide a flexible and robust alternative.
 Thanks for your interest and support!

+## Further Documentation
+Some generic documentation can be found in [documentation repository](https://jomjol.github.io/AI-on-the-edge-device-docs/) of upstream project.<br>
+⚠️ Not every description is 100% suitable for this fork.
+Fork-specific documentation is located in [docs](/docs/) folder of this repository.